sampsyo/cs6120/content/syllabus.md

 Each project culminates in an experience report on the [course blog][blog] and an in-class design review.

 I will grade your blog post and design review using the same [Michelin star][michelin] system as for paper discussion leading.
+Your grade will depend on the ambition of the project, the clarity of your report and design review, and the rigor of your empirical evaluation---but not on the success of your idea (negative results are OK).

 Read more details on [how projects work][project].